Your Cart is Empty

-With over 300 million tons of plastic being produced every single year, 50% of which is for single-use purposes – utilised for just a few moments, but on the planet for at least several hundred years; we have decided to move all packaging to compostible options.
-Our compostible product satchels and product bags are one of the first steps we are taking to reduce our plastic waste... we hope this little step will encourage others to do the same.
+With over 300 million tons of plastic being produced every single year, 50% of which is for single-use purposes – utilised for just a few moments, but on the planet for at least several hundred years; we have decided to move all packaging to compostable options.
+Using compostable product satchels and product bags is one of the first steps we are taking to reduce our plastic waste, and we hope this little step will encourage others to do the same.

 Reduce, Reuse, Recycle:

-We love the three Rs, we love seeing you hand down our pieces to younger generations, Only buying what we need and Recycling and re-purposing where possible.
-Use your Calico product bags in waste free shopping, for snacks and activity kits while travelling, even as delicates bags for your washing.
+We love the three Rs, and seeing you hand down your Children of the Tribe pieces to younger generations.
+It’s so important to become more conscious about buying only what we need, recycling and re-purposing where ever possible.
+We love seeing our customers use their calico product bags for waste free shopping, as a carrier for snacks and activity kits while travelling, and even as a delicates bag for laundry.
 Join our movement - share your R moment and tag #tribesustainability to be featured on our stories.